 The power of art for social change never existed.
 It’s too stealth when it’s good; too obtuse when it’s bad; or covered up by glossy poppism.
 In any case, the message gets through to too few minds, if any, or noticed only by those who have already got it and don’t need to get it.
 The sea-change in attitudes necessary won’t come from pop songs (music with a message for the masses), cinema (the new mass-literature), or literature (the pen is mightier than the sword).
 Art’s purpose was never intellectual.
 It was joy, beauty, emotional expression, and storytelling—meaningful only in how it enhances the way we feel about our world.
 With contemporaneous art, post-postmodernism, the problem has dropped to the next level of the inferno.
 The word art has been without a reference point for so long, it’s been forgotten that it ever had one.

 Visual art wasn’t the only art to lose its center, music spun off into groundless territory, too.
 Dodecaphonic music, some call it dodecacophony, initiated by the Second Viennese School, lead by Arnold Schoenberg and his most noted students, Alban Berg and Anton Webern, gutted music of its center.
 It’s an interesting concept.
-The Western musical system splits the octave into twelve equally spaced notes, or half-tones.
+The Western musical system splits the octave into twelve equally spaced notes, semi-tones or half-tones.
 This is called a chromatic scale—chromatic because it contains all the notes, or ‘colors.’
 Conventional tonal scales only use seven out of the twelve notes to make a pattern of whole-tone and half-tone steps.
 You are probably familiar with the song “Do-Re-Mi.”
 Do-Re-Mi are the first three notes of a major scale, sequentially a whole-step apart.
 Mi is followed by Fa, a half-step up, then three more whole-steps, Sol-La-Ti, and a final half-step that returns to Do, one octave higher.
 But what makes tonal music tonal is Do.
 It’s the note that signals ‘home,’ a place to start and finish—the center.
 No matter which key, major or minor, you know when the song is done and feels complete by its resolution to Do.
 A chromatic scale, since every note is equally one half-step apart, has no pattern to it, and consequently, no way to signal when you’ve hit home, or Do—there is no center.
 The author doesn’t mention this unambiguous example of the loss of the omphalos, but twelve-tone atonalism was another major uprising in the arts.
 It also became deeply ingrained in academia.
 The intellectual appeal of dodecaphonic theory is undeniable.
 The flip side is, it’s completely heartless and unlistenable.
 The emotional aspects of atonal music was more a reflection of the sociopolitical horrors that the first half of the twentieth century was enduring.
 Academia clung to the torturous cacophony of twelve-tone theory well into the 1970s, much to the detriment of the world of music.

 Higgs does bring up the topic of popular music.